Field of Soybeans

 Report Disease: Promptly report any observation of domestic or wild birds with the signs as described above.

-Wild birds: Report dead or sick bald eagles or vultures when seen in unusually high numbers in a single location to DNR at (478) 994-1438.
+Wild birds: Report dead or sick wild birds when seen in unusually high numbers in a single location to DNR.
+Call 1-800-366-2661 or report online at https://georgiawildlife.com/report-dead-birds.

 Resources and Information